-You can add three different types of certificates in your DreamHost panel:
+You can add two different types of certificates in your DreamHost panel:

 - Free 'Let's Encrypt' certificate